gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/plugins/packs-manager.md

 ## Prerequisites

-To have access to the new packs features, you need to install the **GNU ARM Eclipse Packs Support** plug-in (currently with experimental status):
+To have access to the new packs features, you need to install the **GNU MCU Eclipse Packs Support** plug-in (currently with experimental status):

 ![Install packs support plug-in]({{ site.baseurl }}/assets/images/2014/07/InstallPacks.png)